Latvia Billie Jean King Cup team

-The Latvia women's national tennis team represents Latvia in Fed Cup tennis competition and are governed by the Latvian Tennis Union.
+The Latvia women's national tennis team represents Latvia in Billie Jean King Cup tennis competition and are governed by the Latvian Tennis Union.
 They currently compete in World Group II.

 History

 Latvia competed in its first Fed Cup in 1992.
 Their best result was reaching the round of 16 in 1993.
 Prior to 1992, Latvian players represented the Soviet Union.
 Larisa Savchenko holds the record for most doubles win (38) in Fed Cup.
 She achieved this record while playing for both Latvia and the Soviet Union.